Metrics are important and allow you to understand your store and how it performs better. This article explains all the metrics you may encounter.

 Forecast

-Projected customer demand shows as sales in units for the "days of stock" period.
 The forecast is calculated using the sales velocity and the sales trends in recent months (are sales increasing or decreasing?).
 Sales velocity is the rate of sales excluding out of stock days.
 Seasonal products emphasize the sales trends from the prior year rather than the most recent months.

-Forecast Cost
+Forecast cost

-Forecast cost = forecast units * cost price per unit
+Forecast cost = Forecast units × cost price per unit

 This is the projected cost of forecasted units for the "days of stock" period.